iglesias9627/AppTweak_API/README.md

 - **Endpoint:**
 GET /temperature_forecast
 - **Description:**
 Retrieve temperature forecasts of a stored Location in MongoDB.
+This retrieves the data from database if exists or fetch data from Weather API if the request complies with the constraints.

 - **Response example:**
     ```json